gristlabs/grist-help/help/investment-research.md

 - Similarly, the bottom table shows investments by category.
 When you click on any category, the line chart next to it updates to show the history of funding in that category over the years.

 Note how powerful this is, and how much insight you can gain from it.
-For instance, you can see that the Software category had a major dip in investments around the recession of 2008, and that Biotech has consistently beaten it since then.
+For instance, you can see that Advertising category has been getting a lot of investment in NY since 2007, but was overtaken by E-commerce in 2012-2013, while the Fashion category had a major spike in 2011.

 On the next page, “Company Details”, we get to see the granular data of this dataset.